-The Nest thermostat is one of the top-selling smart thermostats you can buy.
+The Nest thermostat is one of the best-selling smart thermostats on the market today.
 And for good reason.
-It figures out your temperature preferences and makes an energy-efficient schedule to match.
-And by geofencing with your phone, the Nest Learning Thermostat and Nest E realize when you’re at your house or away and can change settings to help you save even more.
+It picks up on your temperature preferences and makes an energy-efficient schedule to match.
+And by geofencing with your phone, the Nest Learning Thermostat and Nest E are aware of when you’re at your home or gone and can adjust temperatures to help you save even more.

-The Nest works with a wide range of 24-volt heating and cooling systems, but it’s always a wise idea to visit the Nest thermostat compatibility checker before getting one.
-Don’t forget to check with your energy company for valuable rebates, because you may be able to get a Nest for free or close to it.
+The Nest can be used with a vast range of 24-volt heating and cooling systems, but it’s always a good idea to visit the Nest thermostat compatibility checker before purchasing one.
+Don’t forget to talk with your energy company for valuable rebates, as you may be able to get a Nest for free or close to it.

-Once you’ve confirmed it’s compatible, you can either wire it on your own or hire a HVAC specialist like Morgner Inc. Air Conditioning & Heating.
-If you’re putting it in on your own, you’ll see a terminal for the C-wire, or common wire.
+Once you’ve confirmed it’s compatible, you can either install it without help or contact a HVAC professional like Morgner Inc. Air Conditioning & Heating.
+If you’re putting it in without help, you’ll spot a terminal for the C-wire, or common wire.
 This wire is just used for powering your thermostat.
 If your house or HVAC system is older, you might not have one of these wires.
-Most of the time, Nest says this isn’t a problem since the thermostat can pull ample power from other heating and cooling wires.
+Most of the time, Nest says this isn’t an issue as the thermostat can get adequate power from other heating and cooling wires.

 In some cases, your heating and cooling system might need that C-wire.
 And here’s why.

-Why Your Nest Keeps Losing Power and Other Problems
+Why Your Nest Keeps Losing Power and Other Issues

-The Google Nest Thermostat is a step up from outdated programmable thermostats that use a combination of wiring and AA batteries for power.
-It uses a rechargeable lithium-ion battery and wiring to sync with Wi-Fi, power its digital display and run your heating and cooling system.
+The Google Nest Thermostat is a step up from outdated programmable thermostats that rely on a combination of wiring and AA batteries for power.
+It has a rechargeable lithium-ion battery and wiring to sync with Wi-Fi, power its digital display and turn on your heating and cooling system.

 8 Common Nest Thermostat Issues

-If it can’t receive enough juice, Nest says you could have some of these problems:
+If it can’t draw adequate juice, Nest says you may run into some of these troubles:

 - Thermostat motion sensing won’t work.